-- Scientific/ethical justification for conducting research in an international setting, including whether and to what extent the research would burden and/or benefit the participant subjects and their communities - Societal and cultural beliefs that may impact the research - Role of women and children in the society and their autonomy to make decisions - Literacy rate of the population - Whether there are risks to participants that may be posed by the political, cultural, and economic context
+- Scientific/ethical justification for conducting research in an international setting, including how the research will benefit the local population - Societal and cultural beliefs that may impact the research - Role of women and children in the society and their autonomy to make decisions - Literacy rate of the population - Details of the political, cultural, and economic environment, how these details impact the research in terms of design and special challenges, and the resources available to the research team for guidance on these topics

 The HHS Office for Human Research Protections maintains an online compilation of international laws and regulations pertaining to human research protections.
-Before submitting an IRB application, PIs should first consult this compilation to determine whether there is a specific local review process in the country where data collection will occur.
+Additional resources on international research are also available.
+Before submitting an IRV application, PIs should first consult this compilation to determine whether there is a specific local review process in the country where data collection will occur.